Lean Continuous Improvement For Packaging Solutions Manufacturer with AEC & Conveyor Partner Hytrol

 Russ shared, “Our first system was engineered by an outside integrator and they had quoted Hytrol for the conveyor.
 Hytrol became my preferred supplier due to the help and service I received from AEC (Advanced Equipment Company) and Ivar Lonon in the Raleigh office.
 The vendor that engineered the first installation had made some serious mistakes and would not fix them.
 Ivar helped me find a solution and we were able to correct the issues very quickly.
 Since then he has been very helpful in engineering many other projects.
 He knows the product well and is quick to respond.”

 THE INTEGRATION PARTNER ADVANTAGE

 Advanced Equipment Company, in business since 1960, has maintained a solid mission to deliver the best possible service, the best products, and the most innovative, cost-effective material handling system solutions.
 AEC is a well-respected integration partner with Hytrol, offering local, personal service.
 AEC worked closely with BWAY offering a single point person from the staff of material handling systems experts.
-Ivar Lonon was the AEC representative who handled all aspects of the project, from quote to completion.
+Ivar Lonon, AEC Conveyor Integration & Automation Specialist, handled all aspects of the project, from quote to completion.
 The result was a coordinated, streamlined process that generated complete customer satisfaction.

 “The relationships with our Integration Partners are inherent to the foundation of Hytrol’s business,” said Dan Nasato, Director of Marketing Development for Hytrol.
 “We are proud that Advanced Equipment Company is one of our successful partners that brings a customer service value proposition to our entire line of lean products.”